aset-syrgabaev/String-Algorithms-KMP/README.md

 *(data/performance_vs_pattern_length.png)*

 This graph compares the execution time as the length of the pattern changes.
-Longer patterns tend to result in longer search times, but the KMP algorithm's efficiency ensures that the time does not grow exponentially.

 ![Performance vs Pattern Length](./results/performance_vs_pattern_length.png)